RamashrayS/Flaleon/README.md

 <p align="center">
 <img width="3780" height="1890" alt="banner_flarion(1)" src="https://github.com/user-attachments/assets/4f7a9196-b45c-4d79-ad74-ceb16b169a3d" />
-Flarion is a ML framework to *Forecast*, *Nowcast* and *Classify* solar flares into X,M or C classes
+Flarion is a ML framework to Forecast, Nowcast and Classify solar flares into X,M or C classes

-## Data
+## Data used
 The models are trained on:
 - SoLEXS (Solar Low Energy X-ray Spectrometer) &
 - HEL1OS (High Energy L1 Orbiting X-ray Spectrometer)
 sent by AdityaL1. (available for download from the ISSDC portal)

+The training set was of 30 days (not continuous, the dates were particularly picked to make sure the models are fed healthy amounts of X,M,C class flares and quiet days)
+30 days:
+- 18 flare days:
+-   -X-class days: 6
+-   -M-class days: 5
+-   -C-class days: 7

-*Read About.md for more scientific details regarding the project.
+*Read About.md for more scientific details regarding the project.*

 ## 🌌 Scientific Motivation